jian-shu-lab/Bering/README.rst

 Contact
 -----------------------
 We are happy about any feedback!
-If you have any questions, please feel free to contact Kang.Jin@cchmc, zuobai.zhang@mila.quebec.
+If you have any questions, please feel free to contact kangjin@fas.harvard.edu, zuobai.zhang@mila.quebec.
 Find more research in `Shu_Jian_Lab`_.

 .. |PyPI| image:: https://img.shields.io/pypi/v/Bering